Mahomes passes Kansas City past Houston, Packers top Seahawks

 Blake Bell caught the final touchdown pass from Mahomes, an eight-yarder in the fourth quarter.

-In Green Bay, Adams powered the Packers offense, catching eight passes for 160 yards.
+In Green Bay, Adams powered the Packers offense, catching eight passes for 160 yards as Rodgers threw for 243 yards.

-He caught a 20-yard pass from Rodgers for the game’s first score and later hauled in a 40-yarder that pushed Green Bay ahead
+Adams caught a 20-yard pass from Rodgers for the game’s first score and later hauled in a 40-yarder that pushed Green Bay ahead 28-10.

+“He had an unbelievable night,” Rodgers said.
+“He carried us on offense.
+His route running ability was incredible.”

+Adams also caught a 32-yard pass on third down that kept the ball in Green Bay’s hands in the closing minutes.

 The Seahawks made it interesting, though, scoring the final two touchdowns.